-The Centers for Medicare and Medicaid Services (CMS) goals for improvement of quality in skilled nursing settings in 2008 were to: reduce the rate of pressure ulcers and to reduce the usage of physical restraints.
-Illinois is below the national average for restraint use.
-However, the rate of pressure ulcers remains a concern since the rate of pressure ulcers in Illinois was above the national average for all four quarters in 2008.
-The survey process continues to focus on restraints and pressure ulcers as pre-selected survey concerns.
+The Centers for Medicare and Medicaid Services (CMS) continue with the same goals for the improvement of quality in skilled nursing facilities for 2009.
+The two goals were to reduce the rate of pressure ulcers and to reduce the usage of physical restraints in long-term care.
+Illinois was below the national average for the use of restraints.
+However, the rate of pressure ulcers remains a concern since the rate was above the national average.
+The pressure ulcer rate for Illinois is slowly decreasing.

-The Quality Improvement Organization in Illinois, the Illinois Foundation for Quality Healthcare, offered several trainings in 2008 that the Department and providers were able to access.
-These trainings included:
+The Quality Improvement Organization (QIO) for Illinois offered several trainings in 2009 that Departmental staff and providers were able to access.
+The trainings offered were: